 Tooth extraction is completely painless, and that applies as much to wisdom teeth as to any others.
 The dentist will give you a local anaesthetic to numb the area, and you should feel nothing at all.
 In the unlikely event that you feel anything, be sure to let the dentist know straight away, and you will be given some additional anaesthesia.
 There will be some soreness after the anaesthetic wears off, but this is not severe and can be treated with over-the-counter pain medication.
 Your wisdom teeth removal dentist will do everything possible to make the whole process pain-free, both during and after the extraction of your wisdom teeth.

 In general, all that is required for wisdom teeth removal is a local anaesthetic.
-However, for patients who feel particularly nervous, the dentist might also administer a sedative.
-If you are feeling anxious on this point, say so.
+However, for patients who feel particularly nervous, we can organize a sedationist or arrange a referral.
 Our dentists deal with nervous patients every day and want you to feel as relaxed and at ease as possible during the procedure.

 You will feel some pulling and pressure during the process, and while this sensation is a little strange, it is not at all painful.
 In the unlikely event that you feel any pain at any point, just let the dentist know with a raise of your hand and he or she will give you some extra anaesthetic and will give it time to take effect before proceeding.